 The Governors review the reserve levels of the School annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
 The Governors have determined that the appropriate level of free reserves should be equivalent to expenditure of approximately £40k.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The School is currently in a deficit reserve position as at 31st August 2022 of -£16k (2021: £139k surplus) (total funds less the amount held in fixed assets and restricted pension funds).
+The School is currently in a deficit reserve position as at 31st August 2023 of £278k (2022: £16k) (total funds less the amount held in fixed assets and restricted pension funds).